Seagate wins EU okay for Samsung hard disk unit buy

+BRIEF-Imperva to sell Skyfence product line to Forcepoint for approximately $40 million

+* Imperva -to sell Skyfence product line to Forcepoint for approximately $40 million in cash Source text:(http://bit.ly/2k4fHZY) Further company coverage:

-BRUSSELS, Oct 19 - U.S.-based Seagate Technology (STX.O) won EU regulatory approval on Wednesday to buy Samsung Electronics Co's (005930.KS) loss-making hard disk drive unit for $1.4 billion.
+BRUSSELS, Oct 19 - U.S.-based Seagate Technology won EU regulatory approval on Wednesday to buy Samsung Electronics Co's loss-making hard disk drive unit for $1.4 billion.

-Seagate unveiled the acquisition in April as it aimed to boost its market share to 40 percent, with rival Western Digital Corp WDC.N and Hitachi Ltd (6501.T) sharing about half the market.
+Seagate unveiled the acquisition in April as it aimed to boost its market share to 40 percent, with rival Western Digital Corp and Hitachi Ltd sharing about half the market.

 "Although the merger will further consolidate markets that are already highly concentrated, the Commission concluded that the transaction would not significantly impede effective competition in EEA (the European Economic Area) or any substantial part of it," the European Commission, the EU competition watchdog, said in a statement.